MainulDip/AssemblyStudy/README.md

 ### Project Basic Structure:
 1. Setup processor and memory model (by including specific files)
-    - like for x86 windows, "include \masm32\include\masm32rt.inc" will include/attach the file which will setup processor and memory model for a console application.
+    - like for x86 windows, "include \masm32\include\masm32rt.inc" will include/attach the file which will setup processor and memory model for a console application and include other windows specific libraries to do windows API call, ect.
+2. Define Named Constant after ".Const", ie : answer EQU 43 || can also use "=" instated of EQU
+2. The variables we don't need to initialize (or initialize later) will go after ".Data?" segment.
-2. Define data in a ".data" segment
+2. Define data after a ".Data" segment
-3. Define code in the .code segment
+3. Define code after the .Code segment
-4. Define start of the program with entry point (label), ie, "start:"
+4. Define start of the program with entry point (label), ie, "start:". after this, write code to execute
 5. End the program with name of the entry point label, ie, "end start"

 ```asm